New Song School Of The Arts

 NSSOTA offers virtual and in-home lessons, allowing students to learn brass instruments from the comfort of their home.
 Virtual lessons use secure platforms, enabling instructors to provide real-time feedback on technique, posture, and sound production.
 For students with busy schedules or transportation challenges, virtual lessons offer the flexibility to continue their musical education without compromising on quality.

 In-home lessons bring the instructor directly to the student’s home, offering personalized guidance in a familiar environment.
-This option is ideal for families who prefer a convenient, flexible approach while ensuring students receive the same professional instruction they would be in a traditional classroom setting.
+This option is ideal for families who prefer a convenient, flexible approach while ensuring students receive the same professional instruction they would receive in a traditional classroom setting.

 PERFORMANCE OPPORTUNITIES:

 New Song School of the Arts provides ample opportunities for brass students to perform in front of an audience, whether in group settings or as part of recitals.
 These performances help build confidence and stage presence, which are essential skills for any musician.
-Students in both private and group lessons will be invited to showcase their progress during recitals held in the school’s Recital Hall or Black Box Theatre.
+Students in both private and group lessons will be invited to showcase their progress during recitals held in the school’s Recital Hall or Black Box Theater.
 Additionally, group lessons often culminate in ensemble performances, where students can experience the thrill of playing with others in a live setting.

 MUSICAL LITERACY: